-ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
+ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
+This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
-Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 San Francisco is well-known for its dramatic geographical location and its extensive list of iconic attractions.
-Unbeknownst to many, San Francisco is also a treasure trove of stellar street art.

-Mesmerizing murals are strewn all over town, just waiting to be uncovered by many a curious traveler.
 Whether you’re a seasoned mural aficionado or have just caught the bug, these murals in San Francisco’s Mission District are not to be missed.

-Artistically gifted individuals have also known to gravitate towards the city of the bay for decades, enticed by its liberal policies and penchant for eclectic and eccentric styles.
+Artistically gifted individuals have also been known to gravitate towards the city of the bay for decades, enticed by its liberal policies and penchant for eclectic and eccentric styles.

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS